The 5 Best Senior Dog Foods Australia: Tested & Evaluated 2023

-Ivory Coat is a newcomer on the Australian dog food market, but their line definitely looks promising.
+Ivory Coat is a newcomer in the Australian dog food market, but their line definitely looks promising.
 It is obvious that they put a lot of effort into creating quality formulas using quality ingredients.
 They offer a wide range of recipes, each created to fit the requirements of different ages and breeds.
 The Salmon & Brown Rice recipe was specifically created for older dogs.

-The first ingredient is Australian salmon meal, a rich source of protein and fatty acids to give our seniors the health boost they need.
-Brown rice and oats were added to boost the fibre content of this recipe and make the food easier on a senior’s stomach.
+The first ingredient is an Australian salmon meal, a rich source of protein and fatty acids to give our seniors the health boost they need.
+Brown rice and oats were added to boost the fibre content of this recipe and make the food easier on a senior's stomach.

 Related: Ivory Coat Dog Food Review.